Where Should You Position An Air Purifier? 12 Top Tips

 6. Place the air purifier in the room with the most contaminated air

-7. Where to place air purifier in the kitchen
+7. Where to place an air purifier in the kitchen

 Also read: Mold in humidifier symptoms

-You can use a portable purifier for the kitchen.
+You can use a portable purifier in the kitchen.
 You may place it close to the window where there is more airflow or close to the source of the pollution.

 8. Where to install the air purifier vertically

-If you get a wall air purifier, you want to install it at the most optimum place in your room.
-Usually, manufacturers advise that you should place an air purifier at the range of 3 to 5 feet vertically.
+If you get a wall air purifier, you want to install it in the most optimal place in your room.
+Usually, manufacturers advise that you should place an air purifier in the range of 3 to 5 feet vertically.

 Therefore, placing it on a desk or a table can work.
 At the same time, you can also install it as high as 5 feet.
 The reason for this is that hot or warm air rises.